 Sales Funnel Section: Awareness

 Another great way to build awareness is with a blog.
 Blogs let you address specific topics relating to your industry or products, publish how-to guides, and keep your customers up-to-date on what you currently offer.
-When used alongside dutiful SEO research, blogs can help your website rank higher in essential search engines like Google.
+When used alongside dutiful SEO research coupled with optimized hosting, blogs can help your website rank higher in essential search engines like Google.
 High-ranking blogs serve as an effective form of organic advertising; while the first results on Google will carry the “ad” designation (which can be an eyesore) organic search results will rank based on their ability to match search intent.

 Sales Funnel Section: Interest

 Think of whitepapers like a more in-depth blog or guide on a specific topic designed for customers further down the sales funnel.
 Consumers who are reading your white papers are already aware of your product or service but are looking for content that dives more deeply into related subjects.
 Whitepapers offer value through extensive research, often providing statistics and survey data that reinforce any claims your company makes.
 This creates the authority necessary to convince a consumer your product is worthwhile, dramatically increasing their engagement and likelihood of conversion.

 Sales funnel section: Decision

 Case studies will take the information about your products or services and show them in action.
 Customers who are willing to read case studies likely have a strong interest in your company and want to see your products’ real-world applications.
 You’ll display prominent clients you’ve worked with, reviews from satisfied customers, and show the actionable benefits of utilizing your services.
 The key here is to show results: highlight your previous customers' pain points and clearly show how your products or services resolved those pain points.